 General Fern Care Tips

 The main thing to remember about caring for ferns is that too much sun or water is worse than occasional neglect.
-Too much sun can burn leaves, and overwatering can lead to root rot and fungus growth.
-Misting ferns is also unnecessary, and can lead to mold on the leaves.
+Too much sun can burn leaves, and over-watering can lead to root rot and fungus growth.
 It is also important to pay attention to the condition of the plant.
 Dry, yellow or drooping fronds are all signs that something is wrong, so take the time to diagnose the problem and correct it.
 With these simple care tips, you can continue to enjoy the lush greenery of your Boston fern for the life of the plant.